 7. Downtown.

-Downtown Atlanta is not the nicest place in the city, however this is where you can locate the majority of popular tourists attractions.
+Downtown Atlanta is not the nicest place in the city, however, this is where you can locate the majority of popular tourist attractions.

 This building, overlooking an always busy part of Downtown Connector (a junction of two major Interstate highways that cause epic traffic jams) is apparently abandoned.